bilelmoussaoui/belmoussaoui.com/content/blog/15-making-rust-attractive-for-writing-gtk-applications.md

 As mentioned above, subclassing code is still too verbose in some cases.
 Ideally, we would simplify most of it, since it is probably one of the most confusing things you have to deal with as a beginner to the gtk-rs ecosystem.

+* A [glib::Properties](https://gtk-rs.org/gtk-rs-core/stable/0.17/docs/glib/derive.Properties.html) derive macro is available on the glib crate as part of the 0.17 release

 ### Even Better Documentation

 I personally think our documentation has gotten a lot better in the last couple of releases but there are always things to improve.
 Here is my wishlist of things that I hope to find the time to work on for the next release:

-- Generate properties/signals documentation <https://github.com/gtk-rs/gir/issues/1076>
+- ~~Generate properties/signals documentation <https://github.com/gtk-rs/gir/issues/1076>~~
 - Basic subclassing code documentation <https://github.com/gtk-rs/gir/issues/1319>
 - Correct linking of external crates in case of manually implemented functions <https://github.com/gtk-rs/gir/issues/1197>
 - Generate a UML graph for the object hierarchy <https://github.com/gtk-rs/gir/issues/1035>